Data Processing Agreement

 9. Personal-data breach notification

-Field-Logic will notify the Customer's primary contact without undue delay, and in any event within 72 hours, of becoming aware of a personal-data breach affecting personal data processed on the Customer's behalf.
+Field Logic will notify the Customer's primary contact without undue delay after becoming aware of a personal-data breach affecting personal data processed on the Customer's behalf.
 The notification will include, to the extent then known, the nature of the breach, categories and approximate numbers of data subjects and records concerned, likely consequences, and measures taken or proposed.

 10. Return and deletion

 On termination of the Service, the Customer may within 30 days request export of all personal data processed on its behalf in a structured, commonly-used, machine-readable format.
-After that 30-day window (or sooner if the Customer instructs), Field-Logic will delete personal data from production systems and instruct sub-processors to do the same, save where retention is required by law.
+After that 30-day window (or sooner if the Customer instructs), Field Logic will delete personal data from production systems and instruct sub-processors to do the same, save where retention is required by law.
+Residual copies in disaster-recovery backups remain protected under this DPA and are deleted on the ordinary backup-expiry cycle rather than restored to production except for recovery purposes.

 11. Audits

-Field-Logic will, on the Customer's reasonable written request and no more than once per calendar year (except where required by a supervisory authority), make available to the Customer information necessary to demonstrate compliance with this DPA.
-Field-Logic may satisfy this obligation by providing relevant SOC 2 / ISO 27001 reports or equivalent third-party assurance once such audits are in place; until then, Field-Logic will respond to reasonable written questionnaires.
+Field Logic will, on the Customer's reasonable written request and no more than once per calendar year (except where required by a supervisory authority), make available to the Customer information necessary to demonstrate compliance with this DPA and allow for and contribute to reasonable audits or inspections by the Customer or its independent auditor.
+Field Logic may satisfy this obligation by providing relevant SOC 2 / ISO 27001 reports or equivalent third-party assurance once such audits are in place; until then, Field Logic will respond to reasonable written questionnaires.

 12. Term and termination